 The Earth's climate has been warming for the past century.
 Experts believe this warming trend is related to the release of certain gases into the atmosphere.
 Greenhouse gases (GHG) absorb infrared energy that would otherwise escape from the Earth.
 As the infrared energy is absorbed, the air surrounding the Earth is heated.
 An overall warming trend has been recorded since the late 19th century, with the most rapid warming occurring over the past 35 years, with 16 of the 17 warmest years on record occurring since 2001.
-Not only was 2016 the warmest year on record, but eight of the 12 months that make up the year-from January through September, with the exception of June-were the warmest of those months on record-in all three cases, behind records set in 2015.15 Human activities have been contributed to an increase in the atmospheric abundance of greenhouse gases.
+Not only was 2016 the warmest year on record, but eight of the 12 months that make up the year-from January through September, with the exception of June-were the warmest on record for those respective months.
+October, November, and December of 2016 were the second warmest of those months on record-in all three cases, behind records set in 2015.
+Human activities have been contributed to an increase in the atmospheric abundance of greenhouse gases.
 The following is a brief description of the most commonly recognized GHGs.